bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 or a family of client software deployed in a cluster, or the posture of the device the client is installed on.
 These all need to be separable from the client's key and the key identifier. ]]

-### Authenticating the Client {#request-key-authenticate}
+### Authenticating the RC {#request-key-authenticate}

-If the presented key is known to the AS and is associated with a single instance of a client, the process of presenting a key and proving possession of that key is usually sufficient to authenticate the client to the AS.
-The AS MAY associate policies with the client software identified by this key, such as limiting which resources can be requested and which interaction methods can be used.
-For example, only specific clients with certain known keys might be trusted with access tokens without the AS interacting directly with the user as in {{example-no-user}}.
+If the presented key is known to the AS and is associated with a single instance of the RC software, the process of presenting a key and proving possession of that key is usually sufficient to authenticate the RC to the AS.
+The AS MAY associate policies with the RC software identified by this key, such as limiting which resources can be requested and which interaction methods can be used.
+For example, only specific RCs with certain known keys might be trusted with access tokens without the AS interacting directly with the RO as in {{example-no-user}}.

 The presentation of a key is of vital importance to the protocol as it allows the AS to strongly associate multiple requests from the same RC with each other.
-This value exists whether the AS knows the key ahead of time or not, and as such the AS MAY allow for clients to make requests with unknown keys.
-This pattern allows for ephemeral clients, such as single-page applications, and many-instance clients, such as mobile applications, to generate their own key pairs and use them within the protocol without having to go through a separate registration step.
+This value exists whether the AS knows the key ahead of time or not, and as such the AS MAY allow for RCs to make requests with unknown keys.
+This pattern allows for ephemeral RCs, such as single-page applications, and RCs with many individual instances, such as mobile applications, to generate their own key pairs and use them within the protocol without having to go through a separate registration step.
-The AS MAY limit which capabilities are made available to clients with unknown keys.
-For example, the AS could have a policy saying that only previously-registered clients can request particular resources.
+The AS MAY limit which capabilities are made available to RCs with unknown keys.
+For example, the AS could have a policy saying that only previously-registered RCs can request particular resources.

 ### Identifying the Client Key By Reference {#request-key-reference}

-If the client has a reference for its key, the client MAY send that reference handle as a string.
-The format of this string is opaque to the client.
+If the RC has a reference for its key, the RC MAY send that reference handle as a string.
+The format of this string is opaque to the RC.

 ~~~
 {